avorobey/avorobey.github.com/learning/ufd.md

     </script>
 </head>

-This is a direct proof, without using Gauss' Lemma, of the theorem that polynomial rings over a UFD is a UFD.
+This is a direct proof, without using Gauss's Lemma, of the theorem that a polynomial ring over a UFD is a UFD.
 The usual proof uses a lot of machinery: it goes over to the field of fractions of the original domain, then uses the result that *its* polynomial ring is a PID, therefore Euclidean, therefore a UFD, and then jumps back from unique factorisations in $$F[x]$$ to unique factorisations